ansible/ansible/docs/docsite/rst/windows_usage.rst

 ----------------------
 The legacy ``key=value`` syntax is used on the command line for adhoc commands, or inside playbooks.
-The use of this style is discouraged within playbooks because backslash characters need to be escaped, and this makes playbooks harder to read.
+The use of this style is discouraged within playbooks because backslash characters need to be escaped, making playbooks harder to read.
-This syntax depends on the specific implementation in Ansible, and quoting (both single and double) does not have any effect on how it is parsed by Ansible.
+The legacy syntax depends on the specific implementation in Ansible, and quoting (both single and double) does not have any effect on how it is parsed by Ansible.